arbor-sim/arbor/doc/tutorial/nmodl.rst

     )

 instead.
 Parameters are either ``GLOBAL`` or ``RANGE``, never both.
-The difference is subtle and non-existant for our single CV.
-The rule of thumb is that if you expect that a parameter varies smoothly across the neuron, make it ``RANGE`` and if you expect discrete, clearly delineated regions with dicontinuous values, go for ``GLOBAL``.
+The difference is subtle and non-existent for our single CV.
+The rule of thumb is that if you expect that a parameter varies smoothly across the neuron, make it ``RANGE`` and if you expect discrete, clearly delineated regions with discontinuous values, go for ``GLOBAL``.
 If in doubt, choose ``RANGE``.
 Performance-wise, ``GLOBAL`` is more efficient as ``RANGE`` parameter consume one memory location per CV *and* require one memory access each. ``GLOBAL`` requires one location and access *regardless* of CV count.
 So, if speed is an